core-wg/oscore/draft-ietf-core-object-security.md

 # The Security Context {#context}

 OSCORE requires that client and server establish a shared security context used to process the COSE objects.
 OSCORE uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm for protecting message data between a client and a server.
-In this section, we define the security context and how it is derived in client and server based on a shared master secret and a key derivation function (KDF).
+In this section, we define the security context and how it is derived in client and server based on a shared secret and a key derivation function (KDF).

 ## Security Context Definition {#context-definition}